imagej/imagej.github.io/_pages/develop/javafx.md

 ## Under the hood

-Usually a JavaFX program needs to declare a `javafx.application.Application`.
-However, only *one* `Application` instance can exist at runtime, so the `javafx.embed.swing.JFXPanel` class which makes the link/bridge between a `JFrame` and JavaFX is the preferred way build a JavaFX project using the IJ1/IJ2 interface (using Swing).
+Usually a JavaFX program needs to declare a `javafx.application.Application` and only *one* `Application` instance can exist at runtime.
+Therefore, the `javafx.embed.swing.JFXPanel` class which makes the link/bridge between a `JFrame` and JavaFX is the preferred way to build a JavaFX project within the IJ1/IJ2 interface (using Swing).

 -   An example of how to use the `javafx.embed.swing.JFXPanel` in a Fiji project can be found